UWB-ACM/CTCI/2020-02-Spring/3_trees/README.md

 #### Scenario

 Two elements of a binary search tree (BST) are swapped by mistake.
+The tree is now no longer a binary search tree.

-Recover the tree without changing its structure.
+Recover the tree so it is a binary search tree again without changing its structure.

 **Follow-up**: Can you devise a constant space solution?
+In other words, can you come up with a solution that does not use an auxilliary data structure?

 #### Example Input